-Still further, we have included two homegrown solutions from operators that developed their own continuous rinse systems.
+Still further, we have included three homegrown solutions from operators that developed their own continuous rinse systems.

 SIZING THE RINSE PUMP

-It is very important that the rinse pump has the capacity to operate the wash-down nozzles (low rate, low pressure wash-down nozzles are available) and still supply clean water at a rate approximately equal to the rate at the boom.
+It is very important that the rinse pump has the capacity to operate the wash-down nozzles and still supply clean water at a rate approximately equal to the rate at the boom.
 Basically, “in must equal out”.
 If the rinse pump supplies too much clean water, the volume rises in the product tank and efficiency is reduced.
 If it cannot supply enough, the main product pump will lose suction and not function correctly.